-The COVID supplies are intended to help student when traveling and to manage for the first few weeks until they are able to purchase more supplies locally.
+The COVID supplies are intended to help students when traveling and manage for the first few weeks until they can purchase more supplies locally.
 You do not need to bring a year's worth of personal protection equipment.

 Remember to check all expiration dates on medications to make sure they expire after June 2020.
 Please write down clear instructions for your children on how to safely take the medications they have.
 We cannot tell you how many times students misuse over-the-counter medications out of ignorance but to their detriment.
 To see more about medications in Israel, click here.

 EMA Care wishes all the young people preparing for their gap year in Israel, a safe, healthy year.